naruaika/jala-backend-test/README.md

 npm run build
 ```

-In case you want to seed the database with dummy data, you can execute below command in terminal:
+In case you want to seed the database with dummy data, you can execute below command:

 ```sh
 php artisan migrate:fresh --seed
 ```

-To run the application tests, you can execute below command in terminal:
+To run the application tests, you can execute below command:

 ```sh
 php artisan test